jenniesuz/tsetse_wli/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />

-There are two folders in this repository.
-One contains the tsetse population dynamics model and the other contains the trypanosome transmission model.
+There are three folders in this repository.
+One contains the tsetse data to plot Fig. 1 in the manuscript, the second contains the population dynamics model and the third contains the trypanosome transmission model.

 For the tsetse model, we suggest you open [this project file](https://github.com/jenniesuz/tsetse_wli/blob/master/tsetseModel/tsetseModel.Rproj) file in [R Studio](rstudio.org) and view the files in the following order:
 - [**r_1_model.R**](r_1_model.R)